readthedocs/readthedocs.org/docs/design/pr-builder.rst

 -----------------------------------

-If the Github webhook event is ``pull_request`` and action is ``opened``, it means a pull request was opened in the projects repository.
+If the Github webhook event is ``pull_request`` and action is ``opened``, this means a pull request was opened in the projects repository.
 We can create a ``Version`` from the Payload data and trigger a initial build for the version.
 A version will be created whenever RTD receives an event like this.